Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 :raw-html:`<a name="otp_for_instances"></a>`

 ..
-Note:: By the way, why WOOPER instances are not more tightly integrated within the OTP framework?
-The most natural match would be to have them as well implement the ``gen_server`` behaviour, yet this would involve non-negligible overhead in terms of additional messages exchanges and function calls, and the API would not as pleasant as the current form (requests would have to be aggregated in ``handle_call/3``, oneways in ``handle_cast/2``, etc.).
+Note:: By the way, why are the WOOPER instances not more tightly integrated within the OTP framework?
+The most natural match would be to have them implement as well the ``gen_server`` behaviour - yet this would involve non-negligible overhead in terms of additional messages exchanges and function calls, and the API would not as pleasant as the current form (requests would have to be aggregated in ``handle_call/3``, oneways in ``handle_cast/2``, etc.).

 Using Rebar3